-As of the date of this report, the directors believe that the Group and Company will be able to meet their obligations as and when they fall due in the next 12 months based on the continuing financial support from one of the Company's substantial shareholders to meet its liabilities and its normal operating expenses to be incurred.
+As at the date of this report, the directors believe that a further 12-month extension approved by SGX-ST on 27 March 2017 will provide management with sufficient time to identify additional new assets as part of the proposed acquisition so as to strengthen the size of the assets such that the Company would be in a better financial position upon completion of the proposed acquisition of Kenyalang.
+In addition, the directors believe that the Group and the Company will be able to meet their obligations as and when they fall due in the next 12 months based on the continuing financial support from one of the Company's substantial shareholders to meet its liabilities and its normal operating expenses to be incurred.
+Lastly, management has received letters of the advances extended by them to the Company, which amounted to \$1.12 million and \$2.67 million respectively, within 12 months from the balance sheet date.

-If the Group and the Company are unable to continue to generate sufficient revenues and/or raise new funds from lenders, third parties and shareholders or through the injection or acquisition of new businesses, and are unable to discharge their liabilities in the normal course of business, adjustments may have to be made to reflect the situation that assets may need to be realised other than in the normal course of business and at amounts which could differ significantly from the amounts at which they are currently recorded in the balance sheet.
-In addition, the Group and the Company may have to reclassify long term assets and liabilities as current assets and liabilities respectively, and to provide further liabilities that may arise.
+If the Company fails to satisfy the requirements of SGX-ST and lifts the "cash company" status of the Company and/or obtains continuing financial support from one of the Company's substantial shareholders, it may not be able to continue in operational existence for the foreseeable future, and the Group and the Company may be unable to discharge its liabilities in the normal course of business.
+Adjustments may have to be made to reflect the situation that assets may need to be realised other than in the normal course of business and at amounts which could differ significantly from the amounts at which they are currently recorded in the balance sheet.
+In addition, the Group and the Company may have to reclassify non-current assets and liabilities as current assets and liabilities respectively, and to provide for further liabilities that may arise.
 No such adjustments have been made to these financial statements.